 Failure to maintain the above requirements may result in program dismissal.
 Appeals may be made in writing to the Director of Educator Preparation.

-The pre-internship phase of the major is the first three years of the program prior to advanced coursework and the student-teaching internship.
-Required pre-internship coursework is as follows:
+Upon declaring the Secondary Teacher Education Pathway, a student becomes a pre-intern.
+The pre-internship phase of the program is the first three years of the program prior to the professional internship.
+Pre-internship coursework is as follows:

-Each of the courses with a * includes required service learning or practicum hours in a school or community setting to give pre-interns hands-on experience with K-12 students and create connections between theory and practice.
-These formal placements are linked to each course and are arranged by the Field Experience Coordinator in the Office of Educator Preparation.
+Each of the courses with a * includes required service learning or practicum hours in a partner school or community setting to give pre-interns hands-on experience with students and create connections between theory and practice.
+These formal placements are arranged by the Field Experience Coordinator in the Office of Educator Preparation.
 Other education courses may require observation experiences in field settings that students arrange on their own.
 Students are required to be fingerprinted prior to starting a course that includes a field experience placement.
-For more information on the fingerprinting process see: https://usm.maine.edu/educator-preparation/fingerprinting-process
+For more information on the fingerprinting process see: https://usm.maine.edu/educator-preparation

 When pre-interns have successfully completed their required coursework and are set to begin their student-teaching internship the following Fall, they will enroll in the Professional Seminar.